 In general, for Lower Extremity Orthoses the name of the device describes the body segment that it supports, see below.
 Please click on the title of the brace to link to the specific page about that type of bracing treatment.

 FO - Foot Orthosis Commonly known as foot orthotics or insoles, FO's are used to help support, align or correct the feet.
-They may be made of soft materials to accomodate deformities such as claw toes with people who may have Rheumatoid Arthritis or Diabetes.
+They may be made of soft materials to accommodate deformities such as claw toes with people who may have Rheumatoid Arthritis or Diabetes.
 They may also be made of former materials for people who need more control of excess foot motion.
 There are many combinations that are dependent on the individual needs of the person including medical conditions, activities and footwear.

 AFO - Ankle Foot Orthosis is an type of brace that is used to help support, align or correct the foot and ankle.
 It is often used for people who have weakness or instability around the ankle or knee that may be due to injury, stroke, MS.